Dictation9/bookbot/README.md

 ./manual_update.sh
 ```

-This script pulls the latest code, restores your `config.ini`, and runs `pip install` to ensure any new dependencies are added.
+This script pulls the latest code, restores your `config.ini`, and runs `pip install --upgrade` to ensure any new dependencies are added efficiently.

 ## 📂 File Structure

 *   `bookbot.py`: The main application entry point for manual scans.
 *   `scheduled_check.py`: The script executed by `cron` for all automated tasks.
 *   `run.sh`: The recommended script for running the bot and setting up cron jobs.
+*   `run_gui.sh`: Launches the graphical user interface.
+*   `gui.py`: The main GUI application code.
 *   `install.sh`: The initial installation script.
 *   `config.ini`: Your private configuration and API keys.
 *   `book_mentions.csv`: The master CSV where all collected data is stored.